spencerbertsch1/Linux_Server_Configuration/README.md

 ## Step 9: Install and configure Apache to serve a Python mod_wsgi application

+While still logged in as grader...

+`sudo apt-get install apache2` Install Apache2

+Visit `http://3.218.244.61/` to see a live message from Apache

 ## Step 10: Install and configure PostgreSQL

 ## Step 11: Do not allow remote connections